huuff/exobrain/computer-technology/yaml/reuse-features.md

 tags: how-to
 ---

-# Advanced YAML features: Anchors, Aliases, Merge
+# YAML features for reuse: Anchors, Aliases, Merge
 ==TODO: Note on merge, it's like a spread operator==

 ## Anchors